-Community News Lab (COM 362) gives advanced journalism students an opportunity to build a dynamic clip portfolio by writing for any of 66 client community and ethnic newspapers and online news sites in the greater Seattle area.
+Community News Lab (COM 362) gives advanced journalism students an opportunity to build a dynamic clip portfolio by reporting for any of 40 client news outlets in the greater Seattle area.

-This year, students wrote for publications such as Woodinville Weekly, Seattle Lesbian, Redmond Reporter, Real Change, Northwest Asian Weekly, MyBallard.com, Issaquah Press, International Examiner, Geek Wire, Federal Way Mirror and others.
+News Lab provides students with valuable learning experience, but it also has a decades-long history of providing much-needed reporting power to local news outlets that report diligently on public affairs in our community.
+This year, students wrote for publications such as Seattle Lesbian, Redmond Reporter, Real Change, Northwest Asian Weekly, MyBallard.com, International Examiner, Geek Wire, Federal Way Mirror, South Seattle Emerald, Crosscut and others.

-For more information contact Caley Cook at firstname.lastname@example.org.
+For more information or to become a client outlet contact Caley Cook at firstname.lastname@example.org.